data-driven-prototypes-2023/s2_Amos_Wolf/README.md

 2. **View Detailed Product Information:**

     - Click on any product in the product table to view detailed information on a separate page.
-This includes ingredients, nutritional values, and other relevant details.
+This includes nutritional values, and other relevant details.

 3. **Explore Rankings:**
     - Check the ranking charts to see how brands perform based on Nutri-Score and Eco-Score.
 This helps in understanding which brands offer healthier and more environmentally friendly products.